STA198F2021/website/content/home/project.md

 ### Team peer evaluation

-You will be asked to fill out a survey where you rate the contribution and teamwork of each team member out of 10 points.
-You will additionally report a contribution percentage for each team member.
-Filling out the survey is a prerequisite for getting credit on the team member evaluation.If you are suggesting that an individual did less than 20% of the work, pleaseprovide some explanation.
-If any individual gets an average peer score indicating that they did less than 10% of the work, this person will receive half the grade of the rest of the group.
+You will be asked to fill out a survey where you  will report a contribution percentage for each team member.
+Filling out the survey is a prerequisite for getting credit on the team member evaluation.If you are suggesting that an individual did less than their fair share of the work, please provide some explanation.
+When peer scores indicate a team member did not do their fair share of work, proportional grading may be used (e.g., half the fair share yields half the points expected).

 ### Late work policy